Agriophara diminuta

-Agriophara diminuta is a moth in the family Depressariidae.
-It was described by Rudolph Rosenstock in 1885.
-It is found in Australia, where it has been recorded from South Australia and Tasmania.
+Agriophara diminuta is a moth in the Depressariidae family.
+It was described by Rudolph Rosenstock in 1885 and is found in Australia, specifically recorded from South Australia and Tasmania.

-The wingspan is 16–18 mm.
+The wingspan of the moth ranges from 16 to 18 mm.
 The forewings are fuscous-grey, irrorated with whitish and with a short blackish dash beneath the costa near the base, and another on the submedian fold at one-third.
 There are three transverse series of obscure marks formed by a blackish irroration.
-The first straight, from one-fourth of the costa to three-fourths of the inner margin, the second from the middle of the costa very obliquely outwards to three-fourths of the disc, then sharply angulated and continued to the middle of the inner margin, crossing the first on the fold.
-The third is found from three-fifths of the costa very obliquely outwards to near the apex, then curved around near the hindmargin to the anal angle.
+The first series is straight, extending from one-fourth of the costa to three-fourths of the inner margin.
+The second series starts from the middle of the costa and extends obliquely outwards to three-fourths of the disc, then sharply angles and continues to the middle of the inner margin, crossing the first series along the fold.
+The third series is found starting at three-fifths of the costa, extending obliquely outward towards the apex, then curving around near the hind margin to the anal angle.
 The hindwings are grey, somewhat darker towards the apex.